-Winter Weather Watch Issued by the National Weather Service (NWS) when significant winter precipitation is possible in the next 24 to 48 hours.
-Again, a watch does not mean it's a sure thing, but is designed to alert you the fact that hazardous winter weather could occur.
-Watches are issued for winter storms, heavy snow or blizzards. to Weather Watch the next 24 to 48 hours.
-Again, a watch does not mean it's a sure thing, but is designed to alert you the fact that hazardous winter weather could occur.
-Watches are issued for winter storms, heavy snow or blizzards. to the fact that hazardous winter weather could occur.
-Watches are issued for winter storms, heavy snow or blizzards. snow or blizzards.
-The standard of the standard o Winter Issued by the National Weather Service (NWS) for winter precipitation that is not expected to Weather produce significant risks to life and/or property, but that could still impact travel or other activities.
-Advisory Advisories are issued for a variety of winter weather conditions.
-Issued by the National Weather Service (NWS) when winter precipitation that could lead to a threat t Winter to life or property is expected or is occurring.
-A warning is the most serious of the winter weather weather messages and indicates that action should be taken immediately to get ready for the storm.
-Warning (S Warning are issued for winter storms, ice storms, heavy snow, blizzards and heavy sleet.
-Winter Storm This term may refer to a combination of winter precipitation, including snow, sleet, freezing rain, et tc ις.
-Rain drops that freeze into pellets of ice before reaching the ground.
-Sleet usually bounces when Sleet hitting a surface and does not stick to objects.
+Definitions Winter Weather Watch Winter Issued by the National Weather Service (NWS) when significant winter precipitation is possible in the next 24 to 48 hours.
+Again, a watch does not mean it's a sure thing, but is designed to alert you to the fact that hazardous winter weather could occur.
+Watches are issued for winter storms, heavy snow or blizzards.
+Issued by the National Weather Service (NWS) for winter precipitation that is not expected to Weather Advisory produce significant risks to life and/or property, but that could still impact travel or other activities.
+Advisories are issued for a variety of winter weather conditions.
+Winter Weather Warning Issued by the National Weather Service (NWS) when winter precipitation that could lead to a threat to life or property is expected or is occurring.
+A warning is the most serious of the winter weather messages and indicates that action should be taken immediately to get ready for the storm.
+Warnings are issued for winter storms, ice storms, heavy snow, blizzards and heavy sleet.
+Winter Storm This term may refer to a combination of winter precipitation, including snow, sleet, freezing rain, etc. Sleet Rain drops that freeze into pellets of ice before reaching the ground.
+Sleet usually bounces when hitting a surface and does not stick to objects.
 However, it can accumulate and cause dangerous driving conditions.
 Heavy Snow In Oklahoma, heavy snow is defined as four or more inches of snow accumulating in a 12-hour period, or six or more inches accumulating within a 24-hour period.
-This life-threatening event is produced by a combination of falling or blowing snow, and high wind s, Blizzard typically 35 mph or more for a prolonged period of time.
+Blizzard This life-threatening event is produced by a combination of falling or blowing snow, and high winds, typically 35 mph or more for a prolonged period of time.
 This combination can create potentially deadly travel conditions with impassable roads and zero visibilities.
-Rain that falls onto a surface where the temperature is below freezing.
-This causes the rain to freeze • Freezing Rain on contact with trees, power lines, cars and roads.
+Freezing Rain Rain that falls onto a surface where the temperature is below freezing.
+This causes the rain to freeze on contact with trees, power lines, cars and roads.
 This coating or glaze of ice causes serious travel problems, even with very small accumulations.
-A high impact event caused by excessive accumulations of freezing rain on trees and power lines.
-Ice Storm Generally, a quarter of an inch or more of ice is considered dangerous.
+Ice Storm A high impact event caused by excessive accumulations of freezing rain on trees and power lines.
+Generally, a quarter of an inch or more of ice is considered dangerous.
 However, this can vary depending on other factors.